Reframing the Sustainable Farming Narrative to Help Northeast Farmers Effectively Activate Consumers

 Materials and methods:

 These changes were spontaneous, and not planned as part of the NESARE grant.
 They were not paid for with NESARE funds.
-However, the decision to redo the Expert Story caused a several-month delay in the launch of the Media Content and Field Frame Analysis (MCFFA), which began in mid-Fall instead of during summer (this had minimal impact on the overall project timeline).
+However, the decision to redo the Expert Story caused a several-month delay in the launch of the Media Content and Field Frame Analysis (MCFFA), which began in mid-Fall instead of during summer.

 The MCFFA research phase of the FFNP got underway in November 2019.
-FrameWorks researchers are studying the communications of print media (mainly newspapers), and a sample of "the field"--12 advocacy organizations, 2 academic/scientific organizations, and 10 trade groups--to see how they are presenting ideas on sustainable agriculture and good farming practices, and to see how they reinforce or challenge expert and citizen perspectives.
+FrameWorks researchers studied the communications of print media (mainly newspapers), and a sample of "the field"--12 advocacy organizations, 2 academic/scientific organizations, and 10 trade groups--to see how they presented ideas on sustainable agriculture and good farming practices, and to see how they reinforced or challenged expert and citizen perspectives.

 While the MCFFA research was underway (Fall ‘19-Winter ‘20), we at Red Tomato were organizing and searching for a university-based research partner (presumably, the right university professor with 1-3 grad students, or an undergraduate class) to join us for the design and implementation of the research work to be conducted with Northeast-based orchards in 2020-21.
 We circulated an RFP to approximately 7 prospective universities we identified at universities and had expected to choose the one or two research partners by March 2020.

-We decided to 'reboot,' to let go of our plan to work with a university-based professor and class, and instead recruit and hire lead scientist Julie Sweetland at FW to lead us through the orchard-based communication assessment and reframing process in partnership with Red Tomato staff.
-We also learned from the growers that the most useful communications assistance we could provide through this project would be to help them with their oral, customer service communications with retail and PYO customers (as opposed to on-line or print communications).
+We decided to 'reboot.'
+We let go of our plan to work with a university-based professor and class, and instead recruited and hired lead scientist Julie Sweetland at FW to lead us through the orchard-based communication assessment and reframing process in partnership with Red Tomato staff.
+We also learned from the growers that the most useful communications assistance we could provide through this project would be to help them with their in-person oral, customer service communications with retail and PYO customers (as opposed to on-line or print communications).

 Fall 2020 into Winter 2020/21 saw the launch of Phase II of project research.
 Phase I, the descriptive phase (Expert Story + Cultural Models + MCFFA) ended with the MCFFA report.
-Phase II, the prescriptive phase, is where the re-framing work happens leading to new narrative elements (new frames) and guidelines/tools on how to use them.
-The first step is to establish 8-10 candidate frames that can be tested through qualitative and quantitative research for efficacy.
+Phase II, the prescriptive phase, was where the re-framing work happened, leading to new narrative elements (new frames) and guidelines/tools on how to use them.
+The first step was to establish 8-10 candidate frames that were tested through qualitative and quantitative research for efficacy.
 We hit bumps along the road as the project's Core Team in November/December 2020 did not approve the candidate frames as presented in the first two rounds.
 This caused FrameWorks to hit 'pause' and reevaluate.
-FrameWorks made changes in the research team assigned to FFNP, and in January 2021 proposed a new schedule for research and reporting in the prescriptive phase which would have given us research results and reframing strategies by Winter 2022.
+FrameWorks made changes in the research team assigned to FFNP, and in January 2021 proposed a new schedule for the prescriptive phase which showed completion of research results and reframing strategies by Winter 2022.

-The FrameWorks research team developed a series of candidate metaphors and examples to help explain the context of agricultural decision making in the U.S. These explanations are being tested in framing experiments (i.e. targeted surveys and ‘on-the-screen’ interviews) that will detect their ability to open up conversations and build deeper understanding.
+The revised FrameWorks research team developed a new series of candidate metaphors and examples that were accepted by project staff and by the Core Team.
+These candidates were shared in framing experiments (i.e. targeted surveys and ‘on-the-screen’ interviews) that tested their ability to open up conversations and build deeper understanding.

-The investigation has proven the complexity of farming models in the minds of the public and requires more experiments to find conclusive and statistically relevant results for meaningful recommendations.
-For example, it’s proven tricky to find framing strategies that make a measurable difference in public attitudes because people already hold a positive (albeit romanticized) view of farming.
-Researchers are exploring different avenues to get around this “ceiling effect.”
+The investigation proved the degree of complexity of farming models that existed in the minds of the public.
+It required more experimentation to lead to conclusive and statistically relevant results and recommendations.
+For example, it proved tricky to find framing strategies that made a measurable positive difference in the public's general attitude toward farming.
+People already held a positive view of farming.
+However, it was romanticized and unrealistic.
+Researchers explored different avenues to get around this “ceiling effect.”

 Interviews were followed up by on-farm observation (4 hours each) at peak U-Pick hours in October.
 Kelsey was stationed at the points of most interaction between farm staff and orchard visitors to see how farm staff interacted and answered questions in real time.
 She also identified potential opportunities for additional interaction where growers could talk about the context, opportunities, and challenges of growing in the Northeast region based on the current operations and positioning of staff.